axone-protocol/docs/docs/academy/protocol-concepts.md

 ### Decentralized Orchestration

-As an decentralized orchestration layer for off-chain resources, OKP4 must ensure two functionality in a decentralized manner :
+As a decentralized orchestration layer for off-chain resources, OKP4 must ensure two functionalities in a decentralized manner:

 - Interpret the rules to ensure the law enforcement
 - Execute workflow and orchestrate the resources according to the rules